M66B/FairEmail/FAQ.md

 Since locally deleted messages would be downloaded again on the next sync it is not possible to permanently delete local messages.

-As an alternative you can snooze messages, which will hide messages for a selected time.
+As an alternative you can hide messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.

 <br />